MicrosoftDocs/architecture-center/docs/solution-ideas/articles/ai-at-the-edge-disconnected-content.md

 This article outlines a solution for using edge AI when you're disconnected from the internet.
 The solution uses Azure Stack Hub to move AI models to the edge.

 *Apache®, [Apache Hadoop](https://hadoop.apache.org), [Apache Spark](http://spark.apache.org), [Apache HBase](http://hbase.apache.org), and [Apache Storm](https://storm.apache.org) are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
-No endorsement by The Apache Software Foundation is implied by the use of these marks.*
+No endorsement by the Apache Software Foundation is implied by the use of these marks.*

 ## Architecture